-The Amon Carter Museum, housed in a recently expanded building by Philip Johnson, has one of the world’s best collections of American photography and a very strong collection of American paintings and sculpture.
+The Amon Carter Museum, housed in a building by Philip Johnson, has one of the world’s best collections of American photography and a very strong collection of American paintings and sculpture.

 The Kimbell Art Museum is one of the world’s premiere art museums.
 Housed in Louis Kahn’s seminal building, the small collection of 300 works offers a wide-ranging survey of European, Asian, Latin American, African, Ancient, Pre-Columbian and Oceanic art of the highest quality.

-The Fort Worth Modern Museum, chartered in 1892, is housed in a striking building by Tadeo Ando and is touted by Travel + Leisure magazine as one of the world’s most beautiful art museums.
+The Modern Fort Worth is housed in a striking building by Tadeo Ando and is touted by Travel + Leisure magazine as one of the world’s most beautiful art museums.
 Its collection includes post-1945 paintings, sculpture, photographs and video by such artists as Francis Bacon, Donald Judd, Jackson Pollock and Andy Warhol.

 Collections in Dallas

 Dallas also is home to several first-rate private collections of contemporary art, some available for viewing by appointment.
-The Marguerite and Robert Hoffman Collection includes significant work by Joseph Beuys, Joseph Cornell, Marcel Duchamp, Willem de Kooning, Jasper Johns, Ellsworth Kelly, Gerhard Richter, Mark Rothko, Sol Lewitt, Cy Twombly and Louise Bourgeois; the Deedie and Rusty Rose Collection emphasizes sculpture, modern furniture and handmade objects and includes work by Ana Mendieta, Bruce Nauman, Sigmar Polke, Robert Ryman, Richard Tuttle and Franz West; and the Cindy and Howard Rachofsky Collection and House, distinguished by its concentrations in Arte Povera and Minimalism.
-Moreover, the Rachofsky House was designed by Richard Meier to showcase and rotate this extensive art collection.
+The Marguerite Steed Hoffman Collection includes significant work by Joseph Beuys, Joseph Cornell, Marcel Duchamp, Willem de Kooning, Jasper Johns, Ellsworth Kelly, Gerhard Richter, Mark Rothko, Sol LeWitt, Cy Twombly and Louise Bourgeois; the Deedie Rose Collection emphasizes sculpture, modern furniture and handmade objects and includes work by Ana Mendieta, Bruce Nauman, Sigmar Polke, Robert Ryman, Richard Tuttle and Franz West; and the Rachofsky Collection, presented at The Warehouse, is distinguished by its concentrations in Arte Povera, Minimalism, Mono-Ha and Tansaekhwa.

 Architecture in Dallas